-Between 1933 and 1945, more than 40,000 camps and internment sites were established in Nazioccupied Europe.
+Between 1933 and 1945, more than 40,000 camps and internment sites were established in Nazi occupied Europe.
 To facilitate the "Final Solution", specialized camps were developed with a goal of mass murder.
 Many of these killing centers used gas chambers and crematoria, like the model in the middle of this room.
 Families were separated after arrival, and individuals were selected to work or die.

-Look at the display of shoes from the camps, a stark reminder of the millions of people murdered during the Holocaust, and realize that each shoe belonged to a unique individual.
+Look at the display of shoes from the camps, a stark reminder of the millions of people murdered during the Holocaust.
 Find the striped uniform in the case.
 This is an authentic uniform from a concentration camp.
 In the camps, prisoners didn't have a name, just a number on their uniform.
-The chart nearby outlines the complex system of badges the SS used to identify why each prisoner is incarcerated.
+The chart nearby outlines the complex system of badges the SS used to identify why each prisoner was incarcerated.

-Explore the gallery.
+• Explore the gallery.
 Why do you think the Museum chose to display one of each item, e.g.: shoe, bowl, spoon, rather than a large pile of objects?

-Jewish Armed Resistance
+GALLERY 17: Jewish Armed Resistance

-As deportations and rumors of death camps increased, Jews realized survival was almost impossible.
+As deportations and rumors of killing centers increased, Jews realized survival was almost impossible.
 They began to organize for an ultimate armed struggle against the Nazis, despite unequal resources, strength, and opportunities.
-Resistance in the ghettos, forests, and killing centers was meant to exact vengeance from the Nazis, and for Resisters to die fighting with honor.
+Resistance in the ghettos, forests, and killing centers was meant to exact vengeance on the Nazis, and for Resisters to die fighting with honor.

 The ghetto uprising space, comprised of brick walls and archways, evokes an underground bunker occupied by resistance fighters.

 The last letter written by a young Jewish Commander inside the Warsaw Ghetto is projected on the wall.
 Notice the immersive forest of architectural trees as you enter the Bielski partisan camp and read excerpts from the diary of a young partisan fighter.
 The third gallery on resistance is quiet and stark, focusing on the revolts at Sobibor, Treblinka, and Auschwitz-Birkenau killing centers.

-Examine the photos throughout the gallery.
-What forms of resistance do they show?
-What choices did some individuals make?
-Why is it important to learn about Jewish armed resistance?
+- What forms of resistance do you see? - What choices did some individuals make? - Why is it important to learn about Jewish armed resistance? - Why did many choose to resist even when defeat or death was certain?